 - OCISD's maintenance department is working diligently to sanitize any surfaces that staff and students come in contact with

-- OCISD’s school nurses and administration are monitoring the CDC and Texas Department of State Health Services websites for updates and any new directives concerning the Enterovirus 68, Ebola cases, and flu outbreaks
+- OCISD's school nurses and administration are monitoring the CDC, Texas Department of State Health Services, and TEA Guidelines for COVID-19 websites for updates and any new directives concerning COVID-19 and flu outbreaks

-How can YOU protect against the flu and other viruses?
+How can YOU protect against COVID-19, flu, and other viruses?

-- Cover your mouth and nose when coughing; cough into your elbow or sleeve
+- Cover your mouth and nose when coughing and sneezing; cough into your shirt

 - Wash your hands often or use hand sanitizer if soap and water are not available